-Find a therapist in Gadrena, California that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Gadrena to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Find a therapist in Gardena, California that meets your needs.
+Browse our comprehensive list of affordable and licensed therapists in Gadrena to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Gardena, California

 Gardena, California is a culturally diverse city located in Los Angeles County with a population of 60,224.

 The name of the city is thought to have derived from the nickname “Garden Spot” due to the city’s former natural, green beauty.
 For many decades, Gardena’s main industry was farming, especially growing berries.
 However, the city which was once dubbed “Berryland” and known for its delicious berries and Strawberry Day Festival has since transitioned into the urban “Freeway City” it is today.

 The racial makeup of the city includes 22.7 percent White residents, 23.4 percent African American residents, 25.1 percent Asian residents, and 37.8 Hispanic Residents.
 Notably, Gardena also has the largest population of Japanese Americans in the entire state and the third in the United States.
 Additionally, there is an especially large population of Korean Americans living in Gardena.
 As a result, there are many Japanese and Korean businesses located in Gardena, including Digital Manga Publishing, Nissin Foods, and Marukai Corporation U.S.A.
 There are also many Japanese and Korean dining options for residents in the city.

 Although diversity, job opportunities, and plenty of recreational activities make Gardena a great place to live, there are individuals within the community struggling with a variety of financial, mental health, and physical issues.
 Some issues that the community of Gardena is experiencing include: